martindeegan/drone/README.md

 ## Installation
 1) Install Rust https://www.rust-lang.org/en-US/install.html
 2) Install Protobuf 3.
 For the Pi, you may need to install from source since there are no ARM releases.
+3) Clone Safe Flight
 3) Build with cargo:
 ~~~
+cd copter
 cargo build --release
 ~~~
 4) Run with sudo:
 ~~~
 sh run.sh
 ~~~

+## Configuration
+Modify copter.json to suit your specific configuration.
+- Under motors, list the GPIO ports you used on your Raspberry Pi / Arduino